 NFSA Presents: Inspired is a collection of conversations that dive into the creativity, the inspiration, and the success of Australian cinematic talent.
-Hosted by film journalist Jenny Cooney, the video series complements the NFSA’s upcoming exhibition, Australians & Hollywood: a tale of craft, talent, and ambition.
-Book tickets here now.
+Hosted by film journalist Jenny Cooney, the video series complements the exhibition Australians & Hollywood, which was on display at the NFSA from January 2022 to January 2024.

 Jenny: Let's start with your first or most influential Australian cinema memory.

 Deb: For me, I would have to say My Brilliant Career, Judy Davis.
 I was inspired by the freedom, by the beauty and performance, it was so Australian and so real.
 I loved it, it was magic.

 Hugh: The first, I don't know if it was the very first, but one of the most influential [memories for me] was Gallipoli, Peter Weir's film and I remember going to Ian Drew's birthday party … we were 12 or 11 and we all went to the movie and all of us were crying at the end.
 Mark Lee at the end, that final shot.
 All of us crying, not a usual Australian 12-year-old birthday party!
 All boys.
 It was that and The Man from Snowy River, Tommy Burlinson.

 Jenny: What do you think is the secret sauce for Australian cinematic success?

 Deb: We are authentic.
 We're not trying to copy American films or Scandinavian films.
 We are authentically...
 I think we're doing us.
 We have our own personality as Australians.
 We have our own culture and sensibility.
 And I think our films really show that … people are attracted to it because it's unique and it's different and it's, you know, people are drawn to it.